 It was a good call.

-Guy wants to know what's wrong with it.
+Guy wants to know, what's wrong with it?

 It's true.

-Yes, it is true, but it's a little tasteless, and it's not it's it's you just don't discuss the assassination of candidates in the midst of a camp.
+You just don't discuss the assassination of candidates in the midst of a camp.

 Barkley can say anything.